DragonJoker/Castor3D/doc/Castor3D/DocMainPage-English.md

 - CastorMeshConverter: A converter from various mesh files to Castor3D mesh format.
 - CastorMeshUpgrader: Upgrades from earlier versions of Castor3D mesh format to the latest one.
 - ImgConverter: Allows you to convert any image file type to XPM or ICO.
+- HeightMapToNormalMap: Allows you to convert an height map to a normal map.

 ## Screenshots